Also Serving Evanston & Skokie

 In these cases other options can be tried, including a dental appliance that holds the jaw and tongue in a position that promotes normal breathing, or a disposable valve known as a nasal expiratory positive airway pressure device that covers the nostrils.
 More invasive treatments include upper airway surgery and the surgical implantation in the chest of a device that monitors breathing and, when necessary, stimulates the hypoglossal nerve, which governs tongue movement.

 For more information on sleep apnea or to schedule an appointment in our Chicago office, call (773) 973-0531 or email Contos Smile Center today.
+We proudly welcome patients from Oak Park, West Town, and Streeterville, IL.

 We are dedicated to providing the highest level of service and quality to our patient community by cultivating strong relationships, communicating thoughtful treatment solutions, and providing an enjoyable atmosphere, we can empower our patients to take ownership of their oral health.